derickayala25/osticket-prereqs/README.md

 </p><br/>

 <b>Register PHP from within IIS</b></br>
+You have to register PHP within IIS so that IIS knows how to handle `.php files` when someone requests them through the web browser.
 1. Double-click the <b>PHP Manager</b> icon inside the <b>Internet Information Services (IIS) Manager</b> window.
 2. Click on the <b>Register new PHP version</b> link.
 A window will open.
 3. Click on the ellipsis `...`.
 Double-click on the <b>PHP</b> folder.